elightup/slim-seo-docs/docs/slim-seo/13-xml-sitemap.md

 } );
 ```

 Excluding CPT from sitemap does **not** tell search engines to not index them.
-It’s simply doesn't send the post type's URLs to search engines.
+It simply doesn't send the post type's URLs to search engines.
 If search engines can discover posts in another way (by crawling your site), then they still can index them.

 To tell search engines to not index these posts, it’s better to use [the robots tag](/slim-seo/meta-robots-tag/).

 ## How to exclude a taxonomy from the sitemap?

-Similar to above, please use the following code:
+Similar to the above, please use the following code:

 ```
 add_filter( 'slim_seo_sitemap_taxonomies', function( $taxonomies ) {